AdobeDocs/campaign-standard.de-DE/help/automating/using/calling-a-workflow-with-external-parameters.md

 ### Voraussetzungen {#prerequisites}

-Vor dem Konfigurieren des Workflows müssen Workflow 1 und 2 jeweils mit der Aktivität **[!UICONTROL Externes Signal]** erstellt werden.
+Before configuring the workflows, you need to create Workflow 1 and 2 with an **[!UICONTROL External signal]** activity in each of them.
 Auf diese Weise können Sie diese Signalaktivitäten auswählen, wenn Sie die Workflows aufrufen.

 ### Schritt 1: API-Aufruf konfigurieren  {#step-1--configuring-the-api-call}